shingetsu-gou/shingetsu-gou/README.md

 		* search.txt
 		* tag.txt
 		* update.txt
-7. dnsname is now same as server_name in saku.ini .
+7. dnsname in config.py is same as server_name in saku.ini in Gou.
+8. Gou has moonlight-like function (I believe), _heavymoon_.
+Add [Gateway] moonlight:true in saku.ini if you want to use.
+THIS FUNCTION IS NOT RECOMMENDED because of _heavy_ network load.

 # Note